miqqie/ELT-Project/1_data_ingestion.md

 > <br> b) Set Up and Download Kaggle Token
    - a token (kaggle.json) was created under "Settings" in Kaggle and then downloaded into the local directory
 > <br> c) Configure Kaggle and Google Cloud
+   - the necessary packaged were installed or imported for the downloading of data from Kaggle and oploading to Google Storage/Biquery (e.g Kaggle, google-cloud-bigquery google-cloud-storage)
+>  - Kaggle and Google Cloud configurations were set
-> <br> d) Set Up Key for Service Account in Google Cloud Storage - the service account Key for Google was created and downloaded into the local directory
+> <br> d) Set Up Key for Service Account in Google Cloud Storage -
+   - the service account Key for Google was created and downloaded into the local directory
 > <br> e) Grant Storage Bucket Creation and Read Permission
 > <br> f) Create the Google Storage Bucket
 > <br> g) Download the Kaggle Dataset and Unzip Zipped Folder